Skip to content Skip to left sidebar Skip to footer

 The Ministry of Agriculture has a Forage, Feed and Custom Service listing for producers to advertise and source feed products.
 It is available at: www.agriculture.gov.sk.ca/FeedForageListing

-Farmers are busy with harvest operations.
+Farmers are busy with harvest operations, fall spraying, machinery repairs, and hauling grain

 East-Central Saskatchewan (Crop District 5 – Melville, Yorkton, Cupar, Kamsack, Foam Lake, Preeceville and Kelvington areas; Crop District 6A – Lumsden, Craik, Watrous and Clavet areas)